The Complete Guide to Aman Hotels Worldwide

 Overview

 This edition covers 21 Aman hotels across 14 countries and 21 cities.
-The collection spans Asia, Europe, North America, and the Caribbean, ranging from heritage properties like Amangalla in Sri Lanka's colonial Galle to contemporary builds like Aman New York.
+The collection spans Asia, Europe, North America, the Caribbean, ranging from heritage properties like Amangalla in Sri Lanka's colonial Galle to contemporary builds like Aman New York.
 Each property maintains the brand's signature low-density approach while adapting to distinct geographic contexts.

-The 21 properties represent Aman's global footprint across Asia (including Shanghai, Luang Prabang, Siem Reap, and Manggis), Europe (Courchevel and Porto Heli), the United States (Jackson Hole and New York City), and the Caribbean (Turks & Caicos).
-The collection includes mountain lodges, beachfront resorts, urban hotels, and heritage conversions.
+The 21 properties represent Aman's global footprint across Asia (including Shanghai, Luang Prabang, Siem Reap, Manggis), Europe (Courchevel and Porto Heli), the United States (Jackson Hole and New York City), and the Caribbean (Turks & Caicos).
+The collection includes mountain lodges, beachfront resorts, urban hotels, heritage conversions.
 Amangalla in Galle holds a ranked position at 39, while other properties appear without numerical rankings.
 Geographic distribution heavily favors Asia, with notable concentrations in Southeast Asia and a growing presence in Western markets including the recent urban entry in New York City.

 Quick Facts